timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - Although White #30 is in front of Purple #76, I am aware that Purple #76 now has superior position over White #30.
         - White #30 returns to a fully-in-bounds position and, now having cut Purple #76, initiates a derby action without ceding their cut.
-        - While remaining in a position to follow my jammer, Purple #88, I issue a cut penalty to White #30.
+        - While remaining in a position to follow my Jammer, Purple #88, I issue a cut penalty to White #30.

     === "Importance :material-cursor-default-click:"
         - I believe this sort of cut scenario is somewhat less common than conventional cuts, and my understanding of derby rules combined with extensive practice maintaining situational awareness of the action within my area of responsibility allowed me to make what I believe is the correct call.